tdg5/stats-learning-notes/glossary.md

 confidence intervals, and hypothesis testing all assume that error terms have a constant variance.

+<a id="hierarchical-clustering"></a>
+**[Hierarchical Clustering][#hierarchical-clustering]**: A clustering method that generates clusters by first building a [dendrogram][#dendrogram] then obtains clusters by cutting the dendrogram at a height that will yield a desirable set of clusters.

+The hierarchical clustering dendrogram is obtained by first selecting some sort of measure of dissimilarity between the each pair of observations; often Euclidean distance is used.
+Starting at the bottom of the dendrogram, each of the $$ n $$ observations is treated as its own cluster.
+With each iteration, the two clusters that are most similar are merged together so there are $$ n - 1 $$ clusters.
+This process is repeated until all the observations belong to a single cluster and the dendrogram is complete.

+The dissimilarity between the two clusters that are merged indicates the height in the dendrogram at which the fusion should be placed.

+One issue not addressed is how clusters with multiple observations are compared.
+This requires extending the notion of dissimilarity to a pair of groups of observations.
+[Linkage][#linkage] defines the dissimilarity between two groups of observations.

+The term hierarchical refers to the fact that the clusters obtained by cutting the dendrogram at the given height are necessarily nested within the clusters obtained by cutting the dendrogram at any greater height.

+The hierarchical structure assumption is not always valid.
+For example, splitting a group of people in to sexes and splitting a group of people by race yield clusters that aren't necessarily hierarchical in structure.
+Because of this, hierarchical clustering can sometimes yield worse results than K-means clustering.

 <a id="hierarchical-principle"></a>
 **[Hierarchical Principle][#hierarchical-principle]**: A guiding philosophy that states that, when an interaction term is included in the model, the main effects